IT'S OPENING DAY!

 The sound of the pop of the ball in the catcher's glove.

-Little boys learn when they hurt themselves in the game, to rub some dirt on it.
+Little boys and girls learn that when they hurt themselves in the game, to rub some dirt on it.

 Is there any more valuable lesson in life?